Rainbow Quest: Preservation and Home media

+However the remaining 27 were no longer available for sale.
+Two episodes, featuring Tommy Makem, and Cash & Carter respectively, were available on Netflix' streaming service as of December 2011.
+Sholom Rubinstein died a few years later.

 In September 2015 archivist and librarian Karl-Rainer Blumenthal announced that he had uploaded copies of 10 available episodes to the Internet Archive.
 His blog post, with streaming players for the videos, originally included a footnote stating that "The show has been in the public domain since the 1990s"; he has since edited his comment, noting that he "cannot confidently characterize the copyright status of this work".

-Meanwhile, a number of YouTube subscribers have uploaded full episodes or individual performances from the series to that video hosting site, where they can be found with a simple search on the program title (with Seeger's name, to eliminate a racehorse called "Rainbow Quest"), or by searching for individual rarely-seen artists, such as Richard Farina.